 Being a food server is not an easy job.
-The work can be physically grueling as you're on your feet for long shifts, often rushing from table to table, sometimes carrying heavy trays of food.
-Being a server requires diplomacy, a good memory, and the ability to interact with a wide swath of personalities, from colleagues in the back and front of the house to customers.
+The work can be physically demanding.
+You are on your feet for long shifts, often rushing from table to table, sometimes carrying heavy trays of food.
+Working as a server requires diplomacy, a good memory, and the ability to interact with a wide variety of personalities, both as customers and coworkers.

-Food service can be a fun and personally rewarding job.
-It can also be quite lucrative, depending on the establishment.
-Some servers rely on minimum wage checks.
+That said, food service can be rewarding and even fun.
+It can also be lucrative, depending on the clientele.
+Some servers rely primarily on minimum wage checks.
 Others take home thousands in tips each month.
-Whether you work at a high-end fine dining establishment, or a local diner, the skills listed here are fairly universal, and when applied well, will impact that consistency of your income.
-Here are the top food server skills.
+Whether you work at a high-end fine dining establishment, or a local diner, the skills listed below are fairly universal.
+Apply them well, and you will boost your earning potential wherever you work.

 As a food server, you need to be able to communicate effectively and clearly, both with customers and with colleagues.
 You need to be able to listen attentively, understand customer concerns, and relay them to the cooks or management effectively.
-Likewise, you may need to memorize aspects of the menu or the restaurant's history and convey those details to customers.
+You may also need to memorize aspects of the menu or the restaurant's history and convey those details to customers.

 Attention to Detail